Temperature Dependence of Heavy Quark Diffusion from (2+1)-flavor Lattice QCD: Lattice QCD results on the chromo-electric and chromo-magnetic correlators

 \subsection{Renormalization and flow extrapolation}

 The chromo-electric and chromo-magnetic correlators have to be renormalized before the spectral function can be extracted from them.
 The renormalization constants of these correlators, $Z_E$ and $Z_B$, are scheme and scale dependent.
 On the lattice, these renormalization constants in general have to be calculated before taking the continuum limit \cite{Christensen:2016wdo,Banerjee:2022uge}.
 Using the GF when calculating $G_E$ and $G_B$, however, automatically gives the renormalized correlation functions in the GF scheme at scale $\sqrt{8 \tau_F}$, up to corrections proportional to powers of $\sqrt{8 \tau_F}/\tau$.
 To remove these corrections (artifacts), we need to perform the $\tau_F\rightarrow 0$ extrapolation.
-For the chromo-electric correlator this extrapolation is straightforward, since at 1-loop this correlator is scheme and scale independent.
+For the chromo-electric correlator this extrapolation is straightforward, since at 1-loop this correlator is the same in the GF and $\overline{\mathrm{MS}}$ schemes and is scale independent in each of these schemes.
 This is not the case for the chromo-magnetic correlator, and the strategy of the $\tau_F\rightarrow 0$ extrapolation is discussed below.